sebkst/after-math/README.md

 * on MACOSX   /Users/YOURUSERNAME/.gimp-2.8/plug-ins/
 * on linux    /home/YOURUSERNAME/.gimp-2.6/plug-ins/

-then start the gimp, and the fiter should be inside the plugin menu, and appear in the about box.
+then start the gimp, and the filter should be inside the menu plugin->math, and appear in the about box.

 To remove the plugins, delete the files from the plug-ins directory above mentionned.